Utsav-Joshi742/RTOS_HomeOffice/README.md

 This project is licensed under the STMicroelectronics Software License.
 For more details, see the [LICENSE](./LICENSE) file in the root directory.

----

-Feel free to customize this `README.md` further according to the specific details and functionalities of your project.